Rickmsd/namemaker/README.md

 In this case, you might want to generate male or female names, without repeating a previous male name as a female name or vice versa.

 # Warnings
 Namemaker uses a few custom warnings to avoid interfering with any warning filters you've set up in your own code.
+These warnings are subclasses of `NamemakerWarning` (new in version 1.2), which is itself a subclass of `UserWarning`.

 `OrderWarning`:  This is raised when an operation is performed on two NameSets of different order.
 A warning filter ensures that it gets shown every time such an operation is performed.
 Example: